nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a task: `addTask`

 Adds a task to the task list.
-* Note: You cannot add a task if another task with the same name already exists in the task list.
+Note that you cannot add a task if another task with the same name already exists in the task list.

 Format: `addTask n/TASK_NAME d/TASK_DESCRIPTION pr/PRIORITY c/CATEGORY dl/DEADLINE [pe/EMAIL_OF_PERSON_ASSIGNED]`

+* If the optional parameter `pe/EMAIL_OF_PERSON_ASSIGNED` is provided, the task will be assigned to that member.
+If not, it will remain unassigned.

 Refer to the [Task Parameters](#task-parameters) section for details about the format of each parameter.

 Examples:

-* `addTask n/Fix toggle d/Fix dark mode button pr/low c/frontend dl/2022-12-12 pe/charlotte@example.com` adds task `Fix toggle` to the task list
+* `addTask n/Fix toggle d/Fix dark mode button pr/low c/frontend dl/2022-12-12` adds task `Fix toggle` to the task list
-* `addTask n/Fix routing d/Handle routing for POST req pr/high c/backend dl/2022-11-11 pe/john@example.com` adds task `Fix routing` to the task list
+* `addTask n/Fix routing d/Handle routing for POST req pr/high c/backend dl/2022-11-11 pe/john@example.com` adds task `Fix routing` to the task list and assigns it to member with email `john@example.com`

 #### Deleting a task: `deleteTask`